kaanaygen/largest-number-in-pdf/README.md

 ## Usage

 1. **Download the PDF** you want to analyze and place it in the root of the cloned repository.
-Rename it to `conductorAI.pdf`, or pass its filename as an argument.
+Rename it to `conductorAI.pdf` (or any other name).

 2. **Run the script**:
    ```bash
    python3 extract_largest_number.py <path/to/your.pdf>
    ```

-   For example, if you named your file `conductorAI.pdf`:
+   For example, if your file is named `conductorAI.pdf`:
    ```bash
    python3 extract_largest_number.py conductorAI.pdf
    ```

 3. **Output**

    The script will print the largest literal number found in the document to the console.

 ## Notes